The legal framework regulating pharmaceuticals and medical devices is largely federal in Mexico, and includes the following laws and regulations:

 As mentioned above, pharmaceuticals are divided into the following six classes in relation to their prescription status:

-Depending on the moment and the type of regulation to which the goods are subject, the following authorities could be involved:
+Depending on the timing and the type of regulation to which the goods are subject, the following authorities could be involved:

 Imports must be carried out by an individual or legal entity that is registered in the Importers' Registry, which is administered by the Tax Administration Service.